 The outer ear is, well, on the outside.
-If you want to get technical, it’s called the pinna and is the part that we see protruding from noggins everywhere.
-Aside from looking strange, the outer ear functions to transmit sound from the environment into the internal parts of the ear.
+If you want to get technical, an important part of it is called the pinna and.
+The outer ear functions to transmit sound from the environment into the internal parts of the ear.
 Ever try to pour something into a flask?
 It’s a struggle to pour from a bottle directly into a flask, but a funnel makes the process much easier.

 Fun fact: Circumaural (over-ear) headphones take advantage of the pinna’s asymmetrical shape to simulate a more natural reproduction of sound compared to on-ear and in-ear headphones.
 A report on the human ear by Barry Jacobson of MIT states that the folds of the pinna allow for various sounds to have unique spectral characteristics.
 As it applies to headphones, the pinna is to credit for over-ear headphones’ greater soundstage.

-Once sound is funneled from the outer ear to the middle ear, it vibrates the eardrum (timpanic membrane) which then interact with three bones: the malleus, incus, and stapes—often referred to as the hammer, anvil, and stirrup, respectively.
-However, the organ that actually converts the sound waves into electro-chemical impulses for our brains is called the cochlea.
+Once the sound is funneled from the outer ear to the middle ear, it vibrates the eardrum (tympanic membrane) which then interacts with three bones: the malleus, incus, and stapes—often referred to as the hammer, anvil, and stirrup, respectively.
+However, the organ that actually converts the sound waves into electrochemical impulses for our brains is called the cochlea.

 Now, the snail-shaped cochlea is a fluid-filled structure.
 Why fluid?
 Because particles are much more condensed and can travel four times faster than in air.
 This brings us back to Jacobson’s MIT report which explains is why we have those three bones in the middle ear; they’re mechanically designed to provide enough power to transform the vibrations.